urre/oursites/src/pages/posts/2018-09-28-staytube/index.md

 css_size: "11.9 kB"
 js_size: "438.9 kB"
 github_repo: "https://github.com/urre/staytube"
 description: "Dedicated to great full length concerts.
-Exploring the concept of using "Youtube as a CMS"."
+Exploring the concept of using Youtube as a CMS"
 ---